The High-Tech Gründerfonds

 The establishment of the High-Tech Gründerfonds (HTGF) was the product of a working group of representatives from the Federal Ministry of Economics, industry and sector experts in 2005.
 Their goal was to revive the market for start-up financing, which at that time was completely dormant.
 Following the burst of the New Economy bubble, seed phase financing almost came to a complete standstill owing to the high risks involved.
 Then as now, the focus of the initiative was on high-tech start-ups with significant growth potential, with the decision as to whether the HTGF should invest in a start-up being made purely on market criteria.

 The success of the HTGF proved its initiators right.
 In its first year alone, it financed 40 high-tech start-ups – twice as many as there had been in Germany the previous year.
-To date, the HTGF has successfully launched a total of three funds, financing more than 600 companies, of which more than 130 have been successfully sold or floated on the stock exchange.
-In addition to seed investments, almost 3.0 billion euros of private funds have flowed into HTGF portfolio companies through follow-up financing.
+To date, the HTGF has successfully launched a total of three funds, financing more than 650 companies, of which more than 140 have been successfully sold or floated on the stock exchange.
+In addition to seed investments, over 3.0 billion euros of private funds have flowed into HTGF portfolio companies through follow-up financing.

 The HTGF is the most outstanding example of a successful public–private partnership.
 With our funds, their investors and our personal commitment, we contribute significantly to the consistent development of the start-up ecosystem in Germany and across Europe.